-People with disabilities displaying Virginia Department of Motor Vehicles (DMV) placards or plates have certain parking privileges in Arlington to ensure accessibility to businesses, services and residences.
+People with disabilities displaying a Virginia Department of Motor Vehicles (DMV)-issued disabled parking placard or license plate have certain parking privileges in Arlington to ensure accessibility to businesses, services and residences.

 Metered Parking Spaces

-- Have double the maximum allowable time as compared with nondisabled meters in the same area.
+- Have double the maximum allowed time compared to standard meters on the same block

-Arlington County Code Chapter 14.2-38.1 establishes a fine of $500 for parking in a handicapped parking space.
-If you feel you’ve been wrongly ticketed for parking in a handicapped parking space and wish to contest your ticket, you must appear in General District Court, Traffic Division.
+Arlington County Code Chapter 14.2-38.1 establishes a fine of $500 for unauthorized parking in a space reserved for people with disabilities.
+If you feel you’ve been wrongly ticketed for parking in such a space and wish to contest the ticket, you must appear in General District Court, Traffic Division.